nikithamarythomas/skindisease/README.md

 2) Create a new branch for your feature or bugfix.
 3) Submit a pull request with a clear description of your changes.

+DEPLOYMENT
+Instructions on how to deploy the application